opendp/smartnoise-sdk/docs/README.md

 This folder contains the source for building the top-level SmartNoise documentation, [docs.smartnoise.org](https://docs.smartnoise.org), landing page and general information about deploying differential privacy.
 Detailed documentation about the SQL and Synthesizer functionality is built from the `docs` folders in their respective project folders.

 If you are extending or altering the SDK, you should update documentation as appropriate.
+To quickly run a test build of the documentation, you can run `source make_docs.sh` from this folder.

 ## Building the Docs